BaeBischops/alx-low_level_programming/0x14-bit_manipulation/README.md

     <li>Push your changes to your fork: git push origin feature/my-feature.</li>
     <li>Create a pull request to merge your changes into this repository.</li>
 </ol>

+<h3>License</h3>
+This repository is open-source and available under the MIT License.

+Feel free to explore, learn, and contribute to the world of C bit manipulation!